Colorado general contractor license and insurance requirements

 Class B license: Contractors with this license can work on most residential and commercial building projects, except those designated as IA or IIA by the International Building Code.
 Class B contractors may not work on specific trades without holding additional licenses.

-In most cases, contractors will need to pass an International Code Council (ICC) exam to qualify for a license.
+In most cases, contractors must pass an International Code Council (ICC) exam to qualify for a license.
 Many areas in Colorado use the ICC national standards exams for Class A, B and C licenses.

 Some urban areas, such as Denver, use specific ICC local tests in conjunction with the national exams, depending on the contractor's chosen specialty.